 The operating room ("OR") charge will be based on a time or procedural basis.
 When time is the basis for the charge, it should be calculated from the time the patient enters the room until the patient leaves the room, as documented on the OR nurse's notes.
+The Operating Room is defined as surgical suites, major and minor, treatment rooms, endoscopy labs, cardiac cath labs, hybrid rooms, X-ray, pulmonary and cardiology procedural rooms.
 The operating room charge will reflect the cost of: